malacourse/pod-watcher/README.md

 ## Pod Watch Setup

-To use this with OpenShift, it is a simple matter of creating a new application within OpenShift, pointing the S2I builder at the Git repository containing your static web site.
+To use this with OpenShift, it is a simple matter of creating a new application within OpenShift, pointing the Python S2I builder at the Git repository containing this code.

 ```
-Name:		httpd-server
+Name:		pod-watcher
-Description:	Apache HTTPD Server
-Annotations:	tags=instant-app,httpd
+Description:	Python service to monitor pod restarts and crashes

 Parameters:
-    Name:		APPLICATION_NAME
+    Name:		OPENSHIFT_HOST
-    Description:	The name of the application.
+    Description:	The host of the openshift API service.
     Required:		true
-    Value:		httpd-server
+    Default:        <none>

-    Name:		SOURCE_REPOSITORY
+    Name:		OPENSHIFT_NAMESPACE
-    Description:	Git repository for source.
+    Description:	A list of namespaces to monitor pod restarts
     Required:		true
-    Value:		<none>
+    Default:		<none>

-    Name:		SOURCE_DIRECTORY
+    Name:		OPENSHIFT_TOKEN
-    Description:	Sub-directory of repository for source files.
+    Description:	The openshift authentication token of the service account used to run the pod.
+The service
+                     must have the view role on the namespaces it is watching.
-    Required:		false
+    Required:		true
-    Value:		<none>
+    Default:		<none>

+    Name:		PODMONITOR_FILEPATH
+    Description:	The file path the pod uses to persist the current status.
+    Required:		true
+    Default:		/var/tmp/

 As an example, to build and host a simple site with you only need run: